My husband owns an Android phone, while our friends, family and I have iPhones.

 So I think you deserve to have French learning resources designed specifically for you, an Android user.

-So here’s a list of the 10 best French news apps for Android.
-Now you get to learn French through one of the most exciting media out there: the news!
+Here’s a list of the 10 best Android apps for French news, so you can learn the language through one of the most exciting media out there!

 Why Bother Downloading French News Apps?